snipzip/snipzip/README.md

 ## About

-This repository is the public home of **SnipZip**.
+Welcome to the public home of **SnipZip**.

-The application itself is **closed source** and is **not hosted in this repository**.
-Instead, this repository is used to:
+This repository is where you can:

 - 🐞 Report bugs
 - 💡 Request features
 - 💬 Discuss ideas and workflows
-- 📢 Publish release notes
+- 📢 Read release notes
-- 🌐 Host the project website
+- 🌐 Visit the project website
-- 📚 Share documentation
+- 📚 Browse documentation

+SnipZip is proprietary software and its source code is not published in this repository.

 ---

+## Download

+SnipZip is distributed **exclusively through the Mac App Store**.

+The app is currently available through **TestFlight** while development continues.

+- 🍎 **Mac App Store:** *Coming soon*
+- ✈️ **TestFlight Beta:** *Coming soon*

+---

 ## Reporting Issues

-Before opening a new issue, please search existing issues to see if it has already been reported.
+Before opening a new issue, please search existing issues to see whether it has already been reported.

 When reporting a bug, including the following information is helpful:

 - SnipZip version
 - macOS version
-- Archive format (ZIP, 7Z, RAR, etc.)
+- Archive format (ZIP, 7Z, RAR, TAR, etc.)
-- Steps to reproduce the problem
+- Steps to reproduce the issue
 - Expected behaviour
 - Actual behaviour
-- Screenshots or logs (if applicable)
+- Screenshots, logs or a sample archive (if applicable)

-Please **remove any personal or sensitive information** before uploading screenshots or log files.
+Please **remove any personal or sensitive information** before uploading screenshots, log files or sample archives.

+If the issue only occurs with a specific archive, consider creating a small sample archive that reproduces the problem instead of uploading personal files.

 ---